annerosenisser/cheatsheet/README.md

 #### How to prevent conflicts in a collaborative Github project
 The following procedure should help you considerably to prevent conflicts in collaborative Github and Git project.

 Before you start working: **pull**

-Once you've made any changes to the projects:
+Once you've made any changes to the project:
 1. **Commit**
 2. **Pull**
 3. If you get an error message, **clean** the file, solve conflicts